home-assistant/home-assistant.io/source/_integrations/aws_data.markdown

 ## Configuration

-To se tup the integration you should provide the access key and secret, with the correct permissions it should produce your account's region list, choosing a region and a service is required.
-Each time you se tup the integration which linked to the same account will add to the existing integration with the current configurations.
+To set up the integration, you should provide the access key and secret.
+With the correct permissions, it should produce your account's region list.
+Choosing a region and a service is required.
+Each time you set up the integration linked to the same account, it will add to the existing integration with the current configurations.

 ### Configuration file